 The solution provides Attribute level security both for queries which result in a single object being returned from the database as well as a list of the objects being returned from the database.
 In case of the list each object in the list should be filtered based attributes to which the user has access too.

+Runtime decision of strict behavior or lenient behavior

+By default the CSM Instance and Attribute level security denies access to all attributes of an object instance unless User/Group is provisioned to gain access on particular attributes.
+This is the default strict behavior of the attribute level security feature of CSM.
+This new feature allows applications to configure attribute level security to enforce strict behavior or lenient behavior.
+The Lenient behavior will allow access to all associations within a Parent and Child objects while securing access to rest of the attributes of an object based on the user security provisioning done via UPT.

 It automatically provides Attribute Level Security for an SDK generated system

 Attribute Level Security is integrated with SDK so that it can be provided as an out of the box solution for SDK generated systems.